Lineman Jobs in West Virginia

 These types of jobs can be dangerous and pose the risk of falls and other injuries.
 To stay safe, linemen are required to understand the risks and follow safety protocol, which includes wearing protective gear, properly handling the cables and equipment, working as a team, and paying attention to details.

 Succeeding in linemen jobs requires proper education and skills.
 A variety of programs are available to help you prepare for a full-time job.

 Training and experience

 Becoming a lineman in West Virginia requires proper training and experience.
-While obtaining a college degree is not necessary, every worker must learn the job details as an assistant in an apprenticeship or in linemen school.
+While obtaining a college degree is not necessary, every worker must learn the job details through some sort of training, such on-the-job training, as an assistant in an apprenticeship, or in linemen school.

 As an apprentice, you learn details about your job by working as an assistant to others who have already become professional linemen.
 Apprenticeships typically last about four years.